Lay the foundation with a policy and process for human rights, environment and climate

 How do you use your policy as a day-to-day tool?

-Your policy is an important tool for dialogue about respect for human rights, both internally and externally.
+Your policy is an important tool for dialogue about respect for human rights and environmetal concerns both internally and externally.
 Use it to stay focused, to make progress and maintain consensus in the subsequent performance of due diligence, and generally within your organisation.

-Inspiration: How to integrate your policy into daily operations
+Inspiration: How to integrate the policy into your daily operations

-At the meal box supplier Simple Feast, the focus on human rights and responsible trade is anchored in day-to-day operations as a regular part of the internal weekly procurement meetings:
+At meal kit provider Simple Feast, they embed a focus on human rights, the environment and responsible trade into their daily operations by making it a regular part of their weekly purchasing meetings:

 “We’re working towards being able to evaluate our individual suppliers in relation to factors such as sustainability, CSR, and quality.
 These considerations are then built into a model that generates suggestions as to where we should make our purchases to strengthening overall sustainability.